 Figure 8.3.1.2-1: Bearer Context Setup procedure: Successful Operation.

 The gNB-CU-CP initiates the procedure by sending the BEARER CONTEXT SETUP REQUEST message to the gNB-CU-UP.
 If the gNB-CU-UP succeeds to establish the requested resources, it replies to the gNB-CU-CP with the BEARER CONTEXT SETUP RESPONSE message.

+If the gNB-CU-UP Highest Supported UP Version IE is included in the BEARER CONTEXT SETUP RESPONSE, the gNB-CU-CP shall take this value as the highest UP protocol version supported by the gNB-CU-UP and it shall forward it to concerned gNB-DUs over the F1-C interface.

 8.3.1.3 Unsuccessful Operation